UoYCS-plasma/GP2/gettingstarted.md

 There are several ways to install the compiler:

-- [Pre-built](pre-built) - Use a version of the compiler that has already been built.
+- [**Pre-built**](pre-built) - Use a version of the compiler that has already been built.
 This might not work correctly on every Linux distribution, but does work on Ubuntu 18.04 for instance.
-- [Build from source code](installation/buildcompiler) - Follow the link for a guide on how to build the compiler yourself.
+- [**Build from source code**](installation/buildcompiler) - Follow the link for a guide on how to build the compiler yourself.
-- [Docker](installation/docker) - Follow the link for instructions on how to install the compiler via Docker.
+- [**Docker**](installation/docker) - Follow the link for instructions on how to install the compiler via Docker.
 This method is recommended for MacOS users.
-- In the University of York Department of Computer Science, the compiler is installed on most Linux machines.
+- **University of York** - In the Department of Computer Science, the compiler is installed on most Linux machines.

 ## Usage